isomerpages/govtech-corp/_products-and-services/For Government Agencies/Digital Standards and Guides.md

 third_nav_title: For Government Agencies
 ---
 <h3>Shaping a positive, consistent digital experience through digital standards and guides</h3>
-<p>Singapore's repertoire of digital government services is always expanding,
+<p>Singapore's Digital Government vision of “digital to the core, and serves
+with heart” brings digitalisation together with user-centricity and empathy.
+Government agencies continue to identify areas where they can improve citizens' lives with digital technologies and services.</p>
+<p>To ensure that these digital services are easy to use, seamless and relevant
-as our sister agencies continue to identify areas where they can improve citizens' lives.
-To ensure that the new offerings provide a user experience that's consistent with their predecessors' – one that's secure, safe and efficient – we have come up with the Digital Service Standards (DSS).</p>
+to citizens and businesses, we have come up with the Digital Service Standards (DSS).</p>
-<p>A requisite for all government agencies to follow when building a new
-digital service, the DSS helps to align their design thinking with the collective.
-Doing so will ensure that the new services meet the criteria of being accessible, inclusive, usable, and relevant as stipulated in our Digital Government Blueprint.</p>
 <h3>3 principles of the Digital Service Standards</h3>
 <p></p>
 <div class="isomer-image-wrapper">